Oriyans-sunset/Img-Editor/README.md

 # Img-Editor
+Link to the website can be found here: http://oriyans24.pythonanywhere.com/

 A simple image editing website made using Flask and powered by Pillow image editing library(https://pillow.readthedocs.io/en/stable/#).
 Hoested on PythonAnywhere servers.

 # Instructions(to run the project on your own server/machine):